Organic Law (Spain)

-An Organic Law (Ley Orgánica) in Spanish law refers to a law related to fundamental rights and freedoms and important institutional areas as defined by the Constitution (including inter alia, statutes of autonomy, referendums and electoral processes, functioning and organisation of the Constitutional Tribunal, the organisation of the military and the succession of the throne).
-Organic Laws must be passed by an absolute majority of the Congress of Deputies (not merely a majority of those voting).
-In legal terms, organic laws are conceptually considered part of the constitution.
+An Organic Law (Ley Orgánica) in Spanish law refers to a law related to fundamental rights and freedoms and important institutional areas as defined by the Constitution (including inter alia, statutes on autonomy, referendums and electoral processes, functioning and organisation on the Constitutional Tribunal, the organisation on the military and the succession on the throne).
+Organic Laws must be passed by an absolute majority on the Congress of Deputies (not merely a majority on those voting).
+In legal terms, organic laws are conceptually considered part on the constitution.

 Prior to the 1978 constitution this concept had no precedent in Spain.
-It was inspired by a similar concept in the current French Constitution of 1958 and conceived as a democratic safeguard to prevent authoritarian aspirations in the transition to democracy (they are harder to change).
+It was inspired by a similar concept in the current French Constitution on 1958 and conceived as a democratic safeguard to prevent authoritarian aspirations in the transition to democracy (they are harder to change).

 Organic Law of Francoist Spain

 The Organic Law of the State in 1967 had set out the structure of the organs of government of Francoist Spain.
 Together with the other seven Fundamental Laws of the Realm, it was superior to ordinary laws and decrees and could only be changed by referendum.
 The law was approved by a referendum on 14 December 1966, with the favorable vote of 98.1% of the voters.
-The fundamental laws were superceded by the 1978 Constitution of Spain, also approved by referendum.
+The fundamental laws were superseded by the 1978 Constitution of Spain, also approved by referendum.